Get Even Healthier With Coffee!

 As mentioned, coffee is usually healthy to drink – though not if you tend to have sour bumps, stomach ulcers or too much stomach acid.

 As I said, they say a maximum of 300 mg of caffeine a day, which equals three to six cups of coffee a day.

 Adhering to the above caffeine amount of coffee will have a positive impact on your health.
-And, as I said, there are many health benefits.

 Coffee and headaches